 The overthrow of the Southern Song south of the Yangzi was delayed for fifty years by the death of Genghis Khan in 1227 and also by the physical barrier: the mountains and rivers of Southern China.
 The area controlled by the Chinese Song dynasty is shown with brown stippling on the map.
 The Mongols started an encircling movement by capturing Tibet and Yunnan.
 It was Kublai Khan, Genghis' grandson who eventually defeated the Song Chinese in 1279 to unify the whole of China under the Mongol or Yuan dynasty.
 The Mongol's main military weapon was fear, when the Mongols threatened to massacre a city's inhabitants if they resisted conquest, they meant it.
 No city had successfully held out against them for long.
 The whole population of the city of Changzhou, Jiangsu, over a million people, were slaughtered in 1275.
 Attempts at further Mongol expansion to Japan; Java and Indo-China all failed.
 As the Mongols were hugely outnumbered by the Han Chinese, they could only govern through existing institutions and they became to some extent absorbed into Chinese culture.
 There is a question, echoed later in the Qing (Manchu) dynasty, of whether the real power lay with the Mongols or the Chinese who they supposedly ruled.

 The rule by a foreign people widened contact outside China and the Yuan dynasty is seen as a cosmopolitan era with a great mingling of cultures.
 The huge area from the Mediterranean to the Pacific under Mongol rule was split between Genghiz's descendents as four great Khanates.
 The khanate governed by Kublai was the principal ‘Khanate of the Great Khan’ as it covered the Mongolian heartland as well as China.
 The large numbers of foreigners brought to the Mongol court counterbalanced the power of the indigenous Chinese who could not then block the Khan's plans.
 Arabs, Persians, Venetians all provided new knowledge and technology that the great Empire utilized.
 People were divided into a hierarchy of classes of Mongols; Westerners; Northern Chinese and, lowest, Southern Chinese.
 Appointments went to the candidates of highest 'class' rather than merit.
-The conversion of the Western Khans to Islam prevented a single Great Mongol leader ever emerging again as the Great Khan in China was classed as a Buddhist and therefore an infidel.
-The vastness of the Mongol Empire made exploration by Chinese adventurers and scientists possible too; a number of important journeys were made and recorded.
+The conversion of the Western Khans to Islam prevented a single Great Mongol leader ever emerging again because the Great Khan in China was classed as a Buddhist and therefore an infidel.
+The vastness of the Mongol Empire made exploration by Chinese adventurers and scientists possible; a number of important journeys were made and recorded.

-At this time Marco Polo lived in China, and the tales of his travels provoked huge interest in Europe of this fabulous far away land of ‘Cathay’.
+At this time Marco Polo lived in China, and the tales of his travels provoked huge European interest in this fabulous far away land of ‘Cathay’.
 Marco Polo reported on many unusual scenes including one where that the Great Khan traveled on a great wooden room built on top of the backs of four elephants.

 The Mongols moved the Imperial capital for the first time to the site of present day Beijing (then called Dadu - Great capital or Khanbaliq ➚).
 A number of large infrastructure projects began.
 The Grand Canal was extended north from the Yellow River to Dadu.
-A paved track between Hangzhou and Beijing alongside the canal cut travel time to only 40 days.
+A paved track between Hangzhou and Beijing alongside the canal cut travel time for Imperial messengers to only 40 days.
 The famous blue and white porcelain began to be produced.
 The Mongols promoted the cotton industry as an alternative textile to silk.
 A new astronomical observatory was set up with foreign help and new detailed maps of their extensive territories were produced.
 An alternative capital to escape the summer heat was built at Shangdu (Samuel Taylor Coleridge ➚'s ‘Xanadu’) on the Mongolian plain and the whole Imperial court moved between the two sites.
 Administration was somewhat hampered by the continued use of both Mongolian and Chinese language and culture.
 The ancient Civil service examination system was suspended until 1315, court appointments being made by patronage rather than intellectual merit - the military always had the upper hand.
 However, many of the efficient parts of the administrative system of China were maintained.
 The Sinologist Arthur Waley ➚ has described the influence of the Mongols as ‘merely policemen’, the Chinese systems continued intact beneath the numerically tiny Imperial Mongol court.
 The excessive expenditure of the Emperor (attacks on Cambodia, Japan etc.) did however bring a burden of high taxation and inflation.

 Temur Oljeitu ➚, Kublai's grandson maintained the Empire's peace and prosperity but after his death in 1307, seven weak rulers followed in just 26 years.
 Divisions within the Mongol aristocracy fueled the decline in stability.
 The emperors did not rule long enough to establish themselves and their successors typically reversed their predecessor's policies.
 A return to Mongol brutality advocated by Bayan of the Merkid ➚ (for instance massacring all Chinese with certain surnames, which would have amounted to 90% of the population) was not carried out.
 The resentment of 'foreign' rule continued, but it was really the Black Death ➚ that heralded the end of Mongol control of China.